EtienneEs/4c-Visual/README.md

 ````

 ### Credentials & Settings: authpass.json
-Now to the authpass.json file.
-It contains the necessary credentials and stores some
+The authpass.json file contains the necessary credentials and stores some
+important settings, which are explained below.
-settings.
-An example is given in [authpass_example.json](authpass_example.json).
+_An example is given in [authpass_example.json](authpass_example.json)_.

-#### commands
+- __commands__
 Set to "True" if you would like to clean and cross-reference the rawdataset.
     - droogleupdate: Pulls the Data from SalesForce, cleans and cross-references it
     - lauerupdate: Cleans and cross-references the data from Lauer
     - redbookupdate: Cleans and cross-references the data from Redbook
     - iqviaupdate: Cleans and cross-references the data from iqvia

-#### "SalesForce"
+- __"SalesForce"__
 Contains the Credentials for pulling the Data from Salesforce
     - "global_drug_report" contains the report id of the SalesForce Report

-#### "SF-Sandbox" - optional
+- __"SF-Sandbox" - optional__
 _Optional!!_ Only for development purpose - contains Credentials for a Sandbox.

-#### "filepaths"
+- __"filepaths"__
-Contains the filepaths for 4c-update.
+Contains the file paths for the raw data and processed data.

-- parent contains the filepath (to your working directory)
+    - parent contains the file path (to your working directory)
     _I recommend to use a working directory on SharePoint.
 It will allow you to synchronize your future Power Bi reports._
     - rawdata: Contains your Rawdata
     - destpath: Will contain your processed and cross-referenced files

-#### "corrections"
+- __"corrections"__
 Contains the corrections for Market Presentation.
 You can extend this dictionary.

-#### "corrections_iqvia"
+- __"corrections_iqvia"__
 Contains the corrections for the Iqvia Database - correcting some quantities

-#### "SQLServer" - optional
+- __"SQLServer" - optional__
-___Not needed for 4c-Visual!___ Only for development purpose.
+_Not needed for 4c-Visual!_ Only for development purpose.
 Contains the Settings for MSSQL Server

-#### "DjangoSQLServerSettings" - optional
+- __"DjangoSQLServerSettings" - optional__
-___Not needed for 4c-Visual!___ Only for development purpose.
+    _Not needed for 4c-Visual!_ Only for development purpose.
     Contains the Database Settings for the Django Settings file.